Sealife guideThe spotted spiny lobsterPanulirus guttatus

 Did you know ?

-The spotted spiny lobster can be distinguished from the royal lobster by the characteristic white spots that dot its body and legs !
+The spotted spiny lobster can be distinguished from the Caribbean spiny lobster by the characteristic white spots that dot its body and legs !

 The fishing and sale of Brazilian lobsters smaller than 14 centimetres is prohibited.
 During the breeding season, females carrying eggs are not allowed to be fished or sold, whatever their size or time of year.